Flashback : Dallas

 by Paula Bosse

-Dallas resident Imogene Cartlidge at a shoe retailers’ convention in San Antonio in 1939.
+Above, Dallas resident Imogene Cartlidge is seen at a shoe retailers’ convention in San Antonio in 1939.
 Cartlidge was an employee of the Olsen-Stelzer boot company in Henrietta, Texas, and she was said to be “the only woman boot salesman on record.”
 I’m a big fan of cowboy boots of this period, and I have to say that I am ashamed that I was unaware of the famous Olsen-Stelzer company, which lasted from 1900 until the 1980s.
 The company is back in business again, led by Tom Cartlidge, whose parents began selling the boots in 1938 — Imogene is his mother.
 I wish them all the best of luck, because the world needs as many great-looking cowboy boots as it can get!

 olsen-stelzer_dmn_120146